What is a Corporate Identity?

 At its core, corporate identity, or corporate image, is about creating a consistent and recognisable image for an organisation.

-It involves the strategic use of various elements, such as logos, colour schemes, typography and messaging, to convey a specific identity that resonates with the target audience.
+It involves strategically using various elements, such as logos, colour schemes, typography and messaging, to convey a specific identity that resonates with the target audience.

-The corporate identity created should reflect the company’s values, mission, and culture.
+The corporate identity should reflect the company’s values, mission, and culture.

 Visuals play a huge part in this.

-Iconic logos like Apple and Nike have become synonymous with their brands, and have made anything associated with them instantly recognisable.
+Iconic logos like Apple and Nike have become synonymous with their brands, and anything associated with them is instantly recognisable.

-So, while it does include visual elements like branding and trademarks, it extends to product design, advertising design, public relations, and more.
+So, while it does include visual elements like branding and trademarks, it extends beyond this to product design, advertising design, public relations, and more.

 But corporate identities are so much more than just looking the part.